 One of the fun things to do at the farm is take a tour.
 Whether self-guided or if you book a tour, there is much to see and do.
-Visit the animals, i hike the over seven miles of trails around the farm, or for the very young, visit the Fairy Trail and build a Fairy house.
+Visit the animals, hike the approximately 10 miles of trails around the farm, or for the very young, visit the Fairy Trail and build a Fairy house.

 We welcome volunteering too for the kids.
 With a parent or guardian, it can be a special bonding opportunity to work in a barn or help with a project.

 Many Groups and Organizations volunteer at the farm.
 It’s a great way to accomplish community service hours for some, for others, it’s just a great way to spend a day.
 To help CBP help your group devise a day of work at the farm, we’ve listed a few projects we would love to accomplish this year or would invite a group to try.
 Please do contact the farm at least 4 weeks in advance to reserve your project’s date so the farm folks can be ready for you.

 For the younger volunteers – with parent or guardian: